 You might be considering where you are in your career, what you want it to look like, and what success means to you.
 Or perhaps you are thinking of exploring new opportunities and wondering where to start, maybe even considering a career change.

-For business and career-related coaching, it is likely that you will be looking at either a career coach or an executive coach; it is important to select the right coach for you and your situation to get the best results.
-Both career and executive coaches will work on a one-to-one basis, however, some executive coaches might offer coaching services within a group setting, as this could be more relevant if you are a business considering executive coaching.
+For business and career coaching, it is likely that you will be looking at either a coaching career or executive coaching; it is important to select the right coach for you and your situation to get the best results.
+Both a career and an executive coach will work on a one-to-one basis, however, some executive coaches might offer coaching services within a group setting, as this could be more relevant if you are a business considering executive coaching.

 Most coaches offer a chemistry call to help you decide if there is a good fit between the two of you; it is always worthwhile setting up calls with more than one coach and talking through what you would like to get out of your coaching session.
 Using the same questions will give you a good understanding of each coach's approach.